Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

 3. We will create the Text Files AccsCtrl.txt and AccsLog.txt in a common location on the Server, where all your Application Users have Access Rights.
 Change the Server Path h:\inhsys\comlib in the Constant Declaration lines to the common location Path on your Server.
-Do not use UNC like Path specification \\Server\Folder\database.
+Do not use UNC Path specification \\Server\Folder\database.

-Note: The term Path represents the location address of a file without the File Name, but Path Name denotes the location Address including File Name and File Name Extension.
+Note: The term Path represents the location address of a file without the File Name, but Path Name denotes the location Address including the File Name and File Name Extension.

 Create Text Files

-4. Open Windows Notepad (Start - - > Program Files - - > Accessories - - > Notepad).
-Copy and Paste the following lines into the blank Notepad File:
+4. Open Windows Notepad (Start -> Program Files -> Accessories -> Notepad).
+Copy and paste the following lines into the blank Notepad File:

 ALERT=ON